enofex/taikai/docs/USERGUIDE.md

     .check();
 ```

-- **Classes Should Not Be Annotated with Specified Annotation**: Ensure that classes matching a specific regex pattern are not annotated with the specified annotation.
+- **Classes Should Be Assignable to a Specified Type**: Ensure that classes matching a specific regex pattern assignable to a certain type.

 ```java
 Taikai.builder()